nursahcelik/data_pipeline/README.md

 - **data_storage**: Here, you will find the code for establishing the MySQL database connection and creating the necessary tables.
 The script `database_setup.py` handles the database creation and table schema.

 - **pipeline_aws**: This directory contains the code and configuration files related to deploying the data pipeline to AWS.
 The script `lambda_function.py` represents the Lambda function that executes the data collection and storage scripts in the cloud.
-The `template.yaml` file defines the AWS CloudFormation stack for setting up the required AWS resources.

 - **README.md**: The README file providing an overview of the project and instructions for running the code.

+## Prerequisites

+To run this project, you need an API key for the Weather API - 5-day forecast as well as AeroDataBox.
+Free options with monthly limited requests are available.

+You also need an AWS account to run the project in the cloud.

+WARNING: Free tier options are available for AWS, but costs may occur when choosing the wrong payment plan or exceeding limits.
+I am not responsible for any costs.

 ## Getting Started